Email marketing is hard. Some might argue that email marketing is even harder today than it was a decade ago.

 As it turns out, your ability to actually get your email in front of your intended recipient is a pretty big deal.
 In today’s post, we’re going to offer two truths and one lie about email bounce rates — and you shouldn’t have much trouble spotting the lie.
 But first, let’s talk about sender reputation.

-What’s an email sender reputation?
+What is email sender reputation?

 As the name suggests, it is the “reputation associated with your email sending behavior” – specifically, your IP address and domain.